Court Of Appeal Suspends Execution Of Justice Lifu’s Decision Against ADC, Four Others

 A three-member panel of the appellate Court led by Justice A.B.
 Mohammed, in a unanimous decision berated Justice Lifu for flouting an order it made on May 22, which directed Justice Lifu to suspend the proceedings before him.

-The Appeal Court Justices described Justice Lifu’s ruling despite an valid order of the appellate court as “brazen disregard for the higher court and judicial impertinence”.
+The Appeal Court Justices described Justice Lifu’s ruling despite a valid order of the appellate court as a “brazen disregard for the higher court and judicial impertinence”.

-The Court of Appeal had on May 22, 2026, issued an order directing the Federal High Court being presided over by Justice Lifu to stay all proceedings regarding the case instituted by members of Former Legislative Forum that sought to deregister the ADC, Accord, Action Alliance (AA), Action Peoples Party (APP) and Zenith Labour Party (ZLP), pending the determination of the appeal scheduled for hearing on October 27, 2026.
+The appellate court had on May 22, 2026, issued an order directing the Federal High Court presided over by Justice Lifu to stay all proceedings regarding the case instituted by members of Former Legislative Forum that sought to deregister the ADC, Accord, Action Alliance (AA), Action Peoples Party (APP) and Zenith Labour Party (ZLP), pending the determination of the appeal scheduled for hearing on October 27, 2026.

-However, the Federal High Court presided over by Justice Peter Lifu jettisoned the order of the Court of Appeal as it went ahead on Monday, June 15, 2026, and delivered a controversial judgement ordering INEC to immediately deregistered the five parties.
+However, the Federal High Court presided over by Justice Peter Lifu jettisoned the Court of Appeal order as it went ahead on Monday, June 15, 2026, to deliver a controversial judgement ordering INEC to immediately deregister the five parties.

-The Federal High Court verdict came few hours after the ADC formally announced former Governor of Rivers State and Minister of Transportation as the 2027 vice presidential candidate of the party.
+The Federal High Court verdict came few hours after the ADC formally announced former Governor of Rivers State and Minister of Transportation as the Party’s 2027 vice presidential candidate.

 - Advertisement -